quantsnd/club_resources/README.md

 ### 3. GitHub and Git

-What is GitHub?
+:star: What is GitHub?

 * GitHub is a web server meant for managing *git clients*
 * The *git client* is where the magic happens

-And what is Git?
+:star: And what is Git?

 * Git is a version control system
 * Developed by Linus Torvalds (inventor of Linux)
 * It tracks changes in a series of *commits* and tracks different phases of development in *branches* which eventually get merged into the deployed version

-Resources
+:star: Resources

 Pro Git book: https://git-scm.com/book/en/v2